Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 ## Code walk-through

-This sample shows how to send a message from non-NServicebus code using Azure Service Bus API and process it with NServiceBus endpoint using Azure Service Bus transport.
+This sample shows how to send a message from non-NServicebus code using the Azure Service Bus API and process it with an NServiceBus endpoint using the Azure Service Bus transport.

-Sample contains 2 executable projects:
+The sample contains two executable projects:

 - NativeSender - sends a native `BrokeredMessage` messages to a queue
 - Receiver - NServiceBus endpoint that processes messages sent by NativeSender

-## Sending message with native Azure Service Bus API
+## Sending messages with native Azure Service Bus API

-To integrate native Azure Service Bus sender with NServiceBus endpoints you need to configure native sender to send messages to the queue used by receiving endpoint.
-By default, input queue for NServiceBus endpoint is its endpoint name.
+To integrate native Azure Service Bus sender with NServiceBus endpoints, you need to configure the native sender to send messages to the queue used by the receiving endpoint.
+By default, the input queue for an NServiceBus endpoint is its endpoint name.

 <!-- import EndpointAndSingleQueue -->

-Native sender is using queue client to send a `BrokeredMessage`.
+The native sender is using queue client to send a `BrokeredMessage`.

 ## Message serialization

-Azure Service Bus transport is using JSON serializer by default.
-Therefore message sent by native sender needs to be a valid JSON.
+The Azure Service Bus transport is using the JSON serializer by default.
+Therefore, the message sent by a native sender needs to be valid JSON.

 <!-- import SerializedMessage -->

-To generate a serialized message, `MessageGenerator` project can be used with unit test `Generate` under `SerializedMessageGenerator` test fixture.
+To generate a serialized message, the `MessageGenerator` project can be used with the unit test named `Generate` under the `SerializedMessageGenerator` test fixture.

 ## BrokeredMessage body format

-Azure Service Bus API allows to construct `BrokeredMessage` body from a stream or an object that will get serialized by internals of `BrokeredMessage`.
+The Azure Service Bus API allows you to construct a `BrokeredMessage` body from a stream or an object that will get serialized by the internals of `BrokeredMessage`.

-NOTE: both sender (native or NServiceBus) and receiver have to agree on the convention used for sending the message body.
+NOTE: Both sender (native or NServiceBus) and receiver must agree on the convention used for sending the message body.

 ## Message properties

-In order for native message to be processed, NServiceBus endpoint using Azure Service Bus transport requires 2 pieces of information
+For a native message to be processed, NServiceBus endpoints using  the Azure Service Bus transport require two pieces of information:

 1. Message type
 2. Message intent

-Message properties applied on `BrokeredMessage` instance directly before it's sent out.
+Message headers need to be applied on the `BrokeredMessage` directly via properties.

 <!-- import NecessaryHeaders -->

-NOTE: `NServiceBus.EnclosedMessageTypes` property must contain the message expected by NServiceBus endpoint
+NOTE: The `NServiceBus.EnclosedMessageTypes` property must contain the message type expected by the NServiceBus endpoint.

-Message itself is define as an `IMessage` under `Shared` project.
+The message itself is defined as an `IMessage` under the `Shared` project.

 <!-- import NativeMessage -->

 ## NServiceBus receiving endpoint

-Receiver is defining how to get Azure Service Bus transport message body by specifying strategy using `BrokeredMessageBodyConversion`.
+The receiver is defining how to get the Azure Service Bus transport message body by specifying a strategy using `BrokeredMessageBodyConversion`.

 <!-- import BrokeredMessageConvention -->

-NOTE: both sender (native or NServiceBus) and receiver have to agree on the convention used for sending the the message body.
+NOTE: Both the sender (native or NServiceBus) and receiver have to agree on the convention used for sending the message body.

-## Handling message from native sender in NServiceBus endpoint
+## Handling messages from native sender in an NServiceBus endpoint

-Once message is received by NServiceBus endpoint, its contents will be presented.
+Once the message is received by the NServiceBus endpoint, its contents will be presented.

 <!-- import NativeMessageHandler -->

 Things to note: